Place Charles de Gaulle

-Place Charles de Gaulle ([plas ʃaʁl(ə) də ɡol]), historically known as the Place de l'Étoile ([plas d(ə) letwal]), is a large road junction in Paris, France, the meeting point of twelve straight avenues (hence its historic name, which translates as "Square of the Star") including the Champs-Élysées.
-It was renamed in 1970, following the death of President Charles de Gaulle.
+The Place Charles de Gaulle ([plas ʃaʁl(ə) də ɡol]), historically known as the Place de l'Étoile ([plas d(ə) letwal]), is a large road junction in Paris, France, the meeting point of twelve straight avenues (hence its historic name, which translates as "Square of the Star") including the Champs-Élysées.
+It was renamed in 1970, following the death of former President Charles de Gaulle.
 It is still often referred to by its original name; the nearby Métro and RER station retains the designation Charles de Gaulle–Étoile.
-Paris's Axe historique ("historical axis") cuts through the Arc de Triomphe, which stands at the centre of Place Charles de Gaulle.
+Paris's Axe historique ("historical axis") cuts through the Arc de Triomphe, which stands at the centre of the Place Charles de Gaulle.

 History

-The original name of the area was the Butte Chaillot ("Chaillot mound", named after the locality).
-At the time it was the point of convergence of several hunting trails.
+The original name of the area was the Butte Chaillot ("Chaillot Mound", named after the locality).
+At the time, it was the point of convergence of several hunting trails.
 The Marquis de Marigny constructed monumental roadworks, completed in 1777, on the mound when he was establishing the plantations along the Champs-Élysées.
 The junction included paving of the road in the form of a star, as it still exists today and became known as the Place de l'Étoile.

-In 1787, the Wall of the Ferme générale (Mur des Fermiers généraux), and the two buildings of the Barrière de l'Étoile (also known as the Barrière de Neuilly) were built to the design of Claude Nicolas Ledoux for the collection of the octroi tax at the entrance to Paris.
+In 1787, the Wall of the Ferme générale (Mur des Fermiers généraux), and the two toll houses of the Barrière de l'Étoile (also known as the Barrière de Neuilly) were built to the design of Claude Nicolas Ledoux for the collection of the octroi tax at the entrance to Paris.
 They were located on either side of the Place de l'Étoile until their demolition after 1859.

-Between 1806 and 1836, the Arc de Triomphe de l'Étoile was built to the design of Jean Chalgrin.
+Between 1806 and 1836, the Arc de Triomphe de l'Étoile was built to the design of Jean-François Chalgrin.
 It was originally commissioned by Emperor Napoleon I during the First French Empire and inaugurated three decades later by King Louis Philippe I under the July Monarchy.

 The avenues radiating from the Place de l'Étoile were created during the Second French Empire of Emperor Napoleon III as part of Haussmann's renovation of Paris.
 The square was completely redesigned with avenues de Bezons (now Wagram), Joséphine (now Marceau), Kléber, de Saint-Cloud (now Victor-Hugo), Essling (now Carnot), Prince-Jérôme (now Mac-Mahon and Niel) forming with the Champs-Élysées and other existing avenues a star around the Arc de Triomphe.

 In 1864, the circular street surrounding the Place de l'Étoile was named Rue de Presbourg (south of the Axe historique) and Rue de Tilsitt (north of the Axe historique), after the diplomatic successes of Napoleon which led to the signing of the Treaty of Presbourg in 1805 and the Treaties of Tilsit in 1807.

 Since 1921, beneath the Arc de Triomphe lies the Tomb of the Unknown Soldier.
-After the death of President Charles de Gaulle in 1970, the Place de l'Étoile was renamed Place Charles de Gaulle.
+After the death of President Charles de Gaulle in 1970, the Place de l'Étoile was renamed the Place Charles de Gaulle.